Browsing by Type "http://purl.org/coar/resource_type/c_6501"

 ;SUCLUPE, JOSE ;CHAU, JORGE L. ;CONTE, FEDERICO J. ;MILLA, MARCO ;PEDATELLA, N. M.KUYENG, KARIMThis work shows a 3-year climatology of the horizontal components of the solar diurnal tide, obtained from wind measurements made by a multistatic specular meteor radar (SIMONe) located in Jicamarca, Peru (12°S, 77°W).
 Our observations show that the meridional component is more intense than the zonal component, and that it exhibits its maxima shifted with respect to the equinox times (i.e., the largest peak occurs in August–September, and the second one in April–May).
 The zonal component only shows a clear maximum in August–September.
 This observational climatology is compared to a climatology obtained with the Whole Atmosphere Community Climate Model with thermosphere and ionosphere extension (WACCM-X).
 Average comparisons indicate that the model amplitudes are 50% smaller than the observed ones.
 The WACCM-X results are also used in combination with observed altitude profiles of the tidal phases to understand the relative contributions of migrating and non-migrating components.
 Based on this, we infer that the migrating diurnal tide (DW1) dominates in general, but that from June until September (November until July) the DE3 (DW2) may have a significant contribution to the zonal (meridional) component.
 Finally, applying wavelet analysis to the complex amplitude of the total diurnal tide, modulating periods between 5 and 80 days are observed in the SIMONe measurements and the WACCM-X model.
 These modulations might be associated to planetary waves and intraseasonal oscillations in the lower tropical atmosphere. - PublicationComparison between the Operational and Statistical Daily Maximum and Minimum Temperature Forecasts on the Central Coast of PeruMultiple linear regression models were developed for 1–3-day lead forecasts of maximum and minimum temperature for two locations in the city of Lima, on the central coast of Peru (12°S), and contrasted with the operational forecasts issued by the National Meteorological and Hydrological Service—SENAMHI and the output of a regional numerical atmospheric model.
 We developed empirical models, fitted to data from the 2000–13 period, and verified their skill for the 2014–19 period.
 Since El Niño produces a strong low-frequency signal, the models focus on the high-frequency weather and subseasonal variability (60-day cutoff).
 The empirical models outperformed the operational forecasts and the numerical model.
 For instance, the high-frequency annual correlation coefficient and root-mean-square error (RMSE) for the 1-day lead forecasts were 0.37°–0.53° and 0.74°–1.76°C for the empirical model, respectively, but from around −0.05° to 0.24° and 0.88°–4.21°C in the operational case.
 Only three predictors were considered for the models, including persistence and large-scale atmospheric indices.
 Contrary to our belief, the model skill was lowest for the austral winter (June–August), when the extratropical influence is largest, suggesting an enhanced role of local effects.
 Including local specific humidity as a predictor for minimum temperature at the inland location substantially increased the skill and reduced its seasonality.
 There were cases in which both the operational and empirical forecast had similar strong errors and we suggest mesoscale circulations, such as the low-level cyclonic vortex over the ocean, as the culprit.
 Incorporating such information could be valuable for improving the forecasts.

 ; ; ;Tacza, José ;Espinoza, Jhan-CarloDong, BoThe decadal variability in summer precipitation over the Central Andes (10°–30°S) is investigated from 1921 to 2010 using low-pass filtered time series of the central and eastern El Niño–Southern Oscillation (ENSO) Pacific (C and E) indices, the South Pacific Convergence Zone (SPCZ) index, the Atlantic SST indices, Atlantic Multidecadal Oscillation (AMO) index, North Atlantic Oscillation (NAO) index, and ERA-20C reanalysis.
 Additionally, an empirical-statistical downscaling (ESD) model was built.
 A rotated empirical orthogonal function (REOF) analysis shows that the first leading mode of precipitation (RPC1) represents 38.2% of the total decadal variance.
 RPC2, RCP3, and RPC4 represent 18.8, 12.8, and 9.7% of the total decadal variance, respectively.
 Furthermore, RPC1 features highest loadings over most of the region.
 RPC2 features a dipole of highest loadings over the southernmost Bolivian Altiplano and lowest loadings over the northwestern Argentinian Andes.
 Conversely, RPC3 presents highest loadings over the eastern-central Bolivian Altiplano and northwestern Argentinian Andes.
 RPC4 features highest loadings over the southern Bolivian Andes.
 RPC1 and RPC3 wet summers are associated with moisture transport from the Amazon basin, but RPC1 features the strengthening upper-level Bolivian high-Nordeste low system over South America.
 Conversely, RPC2 and RPC4 wet summers are associated with local processes induced by southward displacement of the South Atlantic Convergence Zone and warm sea surface temperature (SST) anomalies over the Indian Ocean, respectively.
-According to the ESD model, the decadal variability in the central and eastern Pacific (CP and EP) and Atlantic Ocean reproduces the decadal component of the DJF precipitation over most of the Central Andes. - PublicationDiagnosis of the Extreme Climate Events of Temperature and Precipitation in Metropolitan Lima during 1965–2013(MDPI, 2022-07-23)
+According to the ESD model, the decadal variability in the central and eastern Pacific (CP and EP) and Atlantic Ocean reproduces the decadal component of the DJF precipitation over most of the Central Andes. - PublicationDevelopment and implementation of an automatic lahar monitoring system at Misti volcano, Arequipa, Peru(Elsevier, 2026-07-23)